kch0e/Udacity-Business-Analytics/README.md

 # Udacity Business Analytics Nanodegree
 This is a course on Business Analytics Nanodegree (formerly Data Foundations) at Udacity's learning platform.
-More details on the Nanodegree and the project can be accessed using this [Link on Business Analytics](https://www.udacity.com/course/business-analytics-nanodegree--nd098).
+More details on the Nanodegree and projects can be accessed using this [link](https://www.udacity.com/course/business-analytics-nanodegree--nd098).

 ## Program Curriculam:
 **Project 1:** [`Interpret Data Visualization`](https://github.com/vamshi-krishna-prime/Business_Analytics/tree/master/Interpret%20a%20Data%20Visualization)